 They’ve been gathering data on users for years without the need for deep learning.

-But this is purely speculative as privacy seems to the hot button topic for governments across the Western Hemisphere.
+But this is purely speculative as privacy seems to be the hot button topic for governments across the Western Hemisphere.

 Although, it’s not necessarily the governments that could misuse the data in the first place.

 Machine learning has transformed the way in which we live our lives.
 In many ways it has enriched it.
 It has allowed us to become more informed than at any other point of history.
 When you consider the ways in which the technology can be applied it’s also quite evident that we’re only just getting started.

 While machine learning may get to a point where it drives AI to conclude we’re the problem and unleashes armies of killer robots on its hapless creators, we’re not there yet.

 And until we can manufacture said robots, we’re probably quite safe.

 KDC Resource is a dedicated technical and engineering recruiter.
 If you're looking for a new role in cyber security you can register your details by clicking here.
 Alternatively, if you have roles you'd like support filling then get in touch with us today.